its2easy/animate-images/readme.md

 to use in animations or pseudo 3d product view.
 It works WITHOUT BUILT-IN UI and mainly developed for complex animations.

 To use it, you have to get a series of frames from a video or 3d app.
-The frames must be separate images of the same size.
+The frames must be separated images of the same size.

 * [Installation](#installation)
 * [Usage](#usage)